Build your first conversation flow with Pipecat Flows.

 Nodes can be defined as plain dicts or as NodeConfig objects — both work

-The handler returns a tuple of (result, next_node).
+The function returns a tuple of (result, next_node).
 The result is provided to the LLM as context, and the next node is where the conversation transitions to.